mattdy/nagios-bitcoin/README.md

 -p | RPC password | rpcpass
 -H | RPC host | localhost
 -P | RPC port | 8332
--B | Currency to use (only for blockchain check - any not supported by [Blockchain API](http://blockchain-api.io) will trigger an alert) | btc
--w | Warning level to use for Nagios output | 5
+-B | Currency to use (only for blockchain check - any not supported will trigger an alert) | btc -w | Warning level to use for Nagios output | 5
 -c | Critical level to use for Nagios output | 10
 -t | Type of check to run - either `blockchain`, `connections`, `time` or `warnings` | blockchain